elasticdotventures/eva.c0re/README.md

 * ⛔ :stop: hints how to fix problems in earlier commands ^^^ (means above)

-# 🍰👇 Please help improve this documentation.
+# 🍰👇 Please help improve this documentation!!

 🚀 I'm looking for ways to simplify this process; feel free to add your own notes.